How Does a Concrete Pump Work?

 DY Concrete Pumps has been in the business of supplying quality concrete pumps for over thirty years, and we are one of the world’s leading exporters of hydraulic-cylinder concrete pumps.

 We offer a variety of models for use in a range of construction applications.
-Most of our models feature a 360-degree continuous swing boom for pouring concrete precisely and efficiently in even the hardest-to-reach places.
+Most of our concrete pump truck models feature a 360-degree continuous swing boom for pouring concrete precisely and efficiently in even the hardest-to-reach places.
 Our concrete boom pumps are exceptionally user-friendly, offering simple, intuitive design and easy-clean hoppers, so your team won’t have to spend hours performing maintenance, doing cleanup or figuring out how your machine works.

 We are also committed to quality customer support.
 Our friendly and knowledgeable staff members offer technical support 24 hours a day, seven days a week.